 Some of these pooled entities are situated in low or no tax rate jurisdictions for legal or commercial reasons.
-This will sometimes mean that no tax or low tax is paid in the location where the funds have been aggregated.
-From a tax perspective these locations generally mean that co-investors aren't subject to tax twice on the same income.
-However, tax is still generally paid where the assets and investment activities are located, as well as when this income is brought back into Australia, with an offset for eligible foreign tax paid.
+This will sometimes mean that no tax or low tax is paid in the location where the funds are aggregated.
+Tax is generally paid where the assets and investment activity are located, as well as when this income is brought back into Australia, with an offset for eligible foreign tax paid.